Best Things To Do In Nicaragua – Backpacking Nicaragua Travel Guide

 Currency and ATMs

-One of the most important things to do in Nicaragua, or just anywhere you travel to is preparing and taking care of your money.
+One of the most important things to do in Nicaragua, or just anywhere you travel is to prepare and take care of your money.
 If you’re traveling to Nicaragua important thing you should do is double-check your ATM daily limits before you go.
-More helpful tips from us, don’t exchange your money at the airport, and they like you to give them clean bills, no cuts, stamps or holes.
-In Nicaragua, everyone accepts US cash and if you want to know more about the currency, check the exchange rate at the moment.

 Is Safe Traveling to Nicaragua?